German Shepherd puppy being taken outside for potty training

 • Any time you notice circling, sniffing, wandering away, or suddenly going quiet.

-Each successful trip outside is an opportunity to praise and reinforce exactly what you want.
+Each successful trip outside is a chance to reinforce exactly what you want.

-• Too much freedom too soon: Allowing the puppy to roam the whole house before they understand the rules.
+• Too much freedom too soon: letting the puppy roam before the rules are clear.

-• Inconsistent schedule: Skipping trips outside or waiting until the puppy is already desperate.
+• Inconsistent schedule: waiting until the puppy is already desperate.

-• Punishing accidents: Yelling, scolding, or rubbing the puppy’s nose in it only creates confusion or fear.
+• Punishing accidents: yelling or scolding creates confusion or fear.

-• Weak cleaning: Not using an enzyme cleaner, so the puppy can still smell previous accidents in that spot.
+• Weak cleaning: not using an enzyme cleaner, so smells remain.

-• Expecting “adult control” too early: Puppies have small bladders and limited control; they need time to mature.
+• Expecting adult control too early: puppies need time to mature.

 German Shepherd puppies are exceptionally bright.
-With clear guidance, they often become very reliable indoors sooner than many other breeds.
+With clear guidance, they often become reliable indoors quickly.

-• If you find a mess later: There is nothing to correct.
-Quietly clean with an enzyme cleaner and tighten your supervision and schedule.
+• If you find it later: clean with enzyme cleaner and tighten supervision—no correction.

 • Prevent accidents more than you correct them.